 Stockton

-Know a whisky lover?
+Know a whiskey lover?
 Treat them well with a trip to Stockton, where each drink is crafted to perfection each night.
-Aside from fine whisky, Stockton’s cocktails take us back to the Neolithic era with everything from Avocado Liqueur to Ghee-infused Tanquerey (we’ve never heard of that, either).
+Aside from fine whiskey, Stockton’s cocktails take us back to the Neolithic era with everything from Avocado Liqueur to Ghee-infused Tanquerey (we’ve never heard of that, either).
 But don’t be mistaken, there’s nothing primitive about the time and craftsmanship behind each drink at Stockton, so make sure to visit for an unforgettable speakeasy experience.
-On the corner of Wyndham Street and Glenealy, go into the dark hallway by the barber shop that’s least likely to lead to something interesting – you’ll be rewarded for your curiosity.
+On the corner of Wyndham Street and Glenealy, go into the dark hallway by the barber shop that’s least likely to lead to something interesting — you’ll be rewarded for your curiosity.

 Tel: +852 2565 5268